Mental health services in Richmond

 Richmond Wellbeing Service offers a range of free and confidential talking therapies and specialist support for adults.
 Visit the Richmond Wellbeing Service or give them a call on 020 8548 5550.

-Samaritans provides a freephone helpline 24 hours a day to support people going through difficult times.
+Samaritans provide a freephone helpline 24 hours a day to support people going through difficult times.
 Phone 116 123 or visit the Samaritans website.

 Richmond Borough Mind